Rejean-McCormick/Omni-Wiki/Orgo/README.md

   * A unified Case & Task routing platform.
   * A pattern detection engine.
-  * A structured communication tool using Wikidata standards for interoperability.
+  * A structured communication tool using Wikidata standards (via SenTient) for interoperability.
+  * A **Hermetic** system capable of total offline autonomy.

 **What Orgo is NOT:**